rufuspollock/rufuspollock.com/content/misc/_index.md

 London - Land of pavements and people

 Secession motto: to every age its art, to art its freedom

+On actor: We cannot but imbue those who act with the characteristics of the creations they inhabit.
+It is our slip of the mind, our collusion in the contrivance of the world.
+[2018-03-01 on actors in letting-go-4]

 ## Fragments